What Are Grandiose Delusions In Schizophrenia?

 Psychosocial interventions

-Psychosocial interventions can be considered essential components of schizophrenia treatment, and they may help individuals manage the challenges of living with the disorder.
+Psychosocial interventions are another component of schizophrenia treatment, and they may help individuals manage the challenges of living with the disorder.
 These interventions may include the following:

 • Psychoeducation: Learning about schizophrenia, its symptoms, treatment options, and management strategies can reduce stigma and promote understanding.